sand-worm-labs/docs/docs/sql-syntax/functions/list-map/splice.md

 # SQL Function - "SPLICE"

-The "SPLICE" function in GlueSQL is used to modify elements in a list.
+The "SPLICE" function in WormSQL is used to modify elements in a list.
 It allows you to remove or replace elements in a list.
 The syntax for the "SPLICE" function is as follows:

 ```sql
 SPLICE(list1, start_index, end_index [, list2])